Arsenic-ATG/File-compresser/readme.md

 ### get it running

-python compressor.py -f <path of folder to be zipped>
+- in command line run `python compressor.py -f <path of folder to be zipped>`

-after running the script zipped file will be created in ./backup directory
+- After running the script zipped file will be created in ./backup directory

 ---